Michael A. Packer

 Michael is a member of a firm wide, multidisciplinary group – Marshall Dennehey COVID-19 Task Force – created to address and support your real-time legal and business concerns in response to the coronavirus pandemic.

-Michael is the firm's supervising attorney for the Insurance Coverage and Bad Faith Practice Group in the state of Florida.
+Michael is the firm's supervising attorney for the Insurance Services Practice Group in the state of Florida.
 The group assists insurers in all aspects of a coverage dispute, including responses to civil remedy notices of insurer violations, pre-suit investigations and coverage evaluations, declaratory judgment and bad faith litigation.
 In particular, Michael defends property insurers throughout Florida in first party coverage matters, where he responds to claims for sinkhole, windstorm, fire, mold, theft, and water losses.
 Michael's group also conducts examinations under oath and SIU investigations.

 In both the state and federal courts, Michael has participated in a number of bench and jury trials through verdict, all of which resulted in either a defense verdict or a verdict which was less than the amount demanded.